 Sadly, their combined efforts suffer under the irreparable shortcomings of the awful script, which from the first crude, hardly funny scene to the last crude, hardly funny scene misses one opportunity after another to make people laugh a lot more and be offended a lot less or to insert a more positive, uplifting message.
 Instead, the filmmakers resort to the basest instincts in pursuit of a comedy hit for its college age targeted audience.
 Of course, the biggest loser of all may turn out to be that portion of the audience that unsuspectingly winds up sitting through this self-indulgent, tasteless, unimaginative excuse for making a buck at the box office.

+In NEIGHBORS, a thirtysomething couple with a lovely newborn baby find the peace and joy of their comfortable suburban home shattered by the arrival of a loud, heavy partying college fraternity next door.
+All-out warfare breaks out between the couple and the fraternity.
+Both sides make a number of subtle and not so subtle attacks on each other.
+Multiple acts of vandalism occur as the stakes keep getting raised.
 NEIGHBORS is well made from a technical standpoint and offers some genuinely funny scenes.
 However, it’s badly compromised by its almost constant use of alcohol, drugs, toilet humor, nudity, sex, and foul language as plot devices.
 Warn your friends since most of the more questionable scenes, such as graphic simulated sex, extreme toilet humor, and obscene language, won’t be advertised.
 The movie’s worldview is strongly pagan and hedonistic.
 None of the characters manage to morally rise above any of the other characters.
 So, there is no positive or redeeming message.
 The movie also has too many endings.
 Ultimately, NEIGHBORS is a self-indulgent, tasteless, unimaginative excuse for making a buck at the box office.